 At their July Games Showcase, Xbox revealed 22 console launch exclusives, from eagerly anticipated fan favourites such as Halo Infinite and Fable among others.
-These are just some of the games that will be available from launch, with more to be released before the end of the year.
+These are just some of the games that will be released on the console, not necessarily at launch.
+Below is a list of upcoming Xbox Series X titles.

 According to Xbox and Microsoft, the Xbox Series X will be able to play backwards compatible games.